SheCodesAustralia/workshopcontent/content/django/04_lets_get_appy/_index.md

 Next, we want to set it up so that when someone visits the homepage (http://127.0.0.1:8000/), Django knows to run a specific function called a *view*.

 The *view* is the brain behind what your user sees on the screen.
-It recieves the request, adds any extra logic we've added (like filtering, sorting, etc.) and pass it to a `template`.
+It receives the request, adds any extra logic we've added (like filtering, sorting, etc.) and pass it to a `template`.
 We'll create a *template* a bit later on.

 We will add our *views* to the `bakeries/views.py` file.